davidzhao1015/gc-autofit-demo/README.md

 ## Install all gems for the project
 bundle install

+## note: if you get a puma error:
+# gem install puma -- --with-cppflags=-I/usr/local/opt/openssl/include

 ## Set up YML files.
 In the config directory of the project,
 ## copy all files that have a .sample suffix to create
 ## versions without the suffix, e.g.:
 cp config/database.yml.sample database.yml

 ## Install MySQL and start MySQL server.
-One way to start it:
+One way to start it: (may be optional if you already have MySQL runing)
-mysqld_safe &
+#mysqld_safe &

 ## Create database
 bundle exec rake db:create